briezar/briezar/README.md

 # 🎮 My longtime aspiration is to be a Game Developer
 Although I would consider myself a freshman in the coding university, I've expressed my interest in coding since a long while back.

-- 🌱 I’m currently attending a Game Designer course at Green IT Academy.
+- 🌱 I’m currently attending a Game Developer course at Green IT Academy.
 - 🐢 I'm familiar with Git and Tortoise Git but have not worked as a team before.
 - 🎈 I’m looking to score a job in the gaming industry, preferably a Game Dev.
 It would also be nice to start off as an intern.
 - 📫 I've not worked at a Gaming Company before but I do have a large knowledge pool of all the games I've played.